Snowflake-Labs/icetire/README.md

 # Introduction

-Snowtire v2 is a docker image which aims to provide Snowflake users with a turn key docker environment already set-up with Snowflake drivers of the version of your choice with a comprehensive data science environment including Jupyter Notebooks, Python, Spark, R to experiment the various Snowflake connectors available.
+Icetire is a docker image which aims to provide Snowflake users with a turn key docker environment already set-up with Snowflake drivers of the version of your choice with a comprehensive data science environment including Jupyter Notebooks, Python, Spark, R to experiment the various Snowflake connectors available.

-Snowtire v2 now supports Spark 3.1 with Scala 2.12, as well as adds support for the Snowpark API.
+Icetire supports Spark 3.1 with Scala 2.12, as well as adds support for the Snowpark API.

 - ODBC
 - JDBC